AdamCottrill/glisDbTools/README.md

-# glisDataTools
+# glisDbTools

-The glisDataTools packages is intended to provide some data manipulation tools for use with GLIS, the glfishr package, and the upload templates.
+The glisDbTools packages is intended to provide some data manipulation tools for use with GLIS, the glfishr package, and the upload templates.
 Specifically, it provides mappers to the current GLIS data upload templates for projects in Creesys 4.1 files, and the